Aliases for SCN3A Gene

 GeneCards Summary for SCN3A Gene

 SCN3A (Sodium Voltage-Gated Channel Alpha Subunit 3) is a Protein Coding gene.
-Diseases associated with SCN3A include Trigeminal Neuralgia and Dravet Syndrome.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Developmental Biology.
+Diseases associated with SCN3A include Scn3a-Related Focal Epilepsy Susceptibility and Trigeminal Neuralgia.
+Among its related pathways are G-Beta Gamma Signaling and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN2A.

 UniProtKB/Swiss-Prot for SCN3A Gene